zeroecco/zipit/README.md

 1. If the zipit.php file is not writable by the process the file WILL NOT GET REMOVED!

-1. Downloads in excess of 500M have been seen to have issues due to timeouts.
+1. Downloads in excess of 500M have been seen to have issues due to timeouts and/or space limitations.

+## Acknowledgement

+The recursive zip function itself came from this stackoverflow article: http://stackoverflow.com/questions/1334613/how-to-recursively-zip-a-directory-in-php